zpeterg/bmig_5003_parse_words_to_db/README.md

 # bmig_5003_multifile_parse
-A command-line script by Peter Granderson that loads one or more files, splits/filters them by word, counts those words, and then outputs to screen, or to JSON or CSV file.
+A command-line script by Peter Granderson that loads one or more files, splits/filters them by word and saves them to a SQLite database.
+A separate script allows the count of a particular word to be outputed to standard-out.

 # Install
 ```git clone git@github.com:zpeterg/bmig_5003_multifile_parse```